 Summer Session Courses at UNC-Chapel Hill – For UNC-Chapel Hill and UNC Healthcare employees enrolled at UNC-Chapel Hill, a tuition waiver may be applied to one summer session course per academic year.
 This waiver counts as one of the three courses per academic year that can be approved for tuition waiver.
 This feature may not be available to UNC-Chapel Hill employees enrolled elsewhere and is not available to other state employees enrolled at UNC-Chapel Hill.

-Courses not Covered – Courses such as the Executive MBA program, MBA@UNC, MPA@UNC or study abroad courses that are primarily receipt-supported are not covered by the Tuition Waiver Program.
+Courses not Covered – Courses such as the Executive MBA program, MBA@UNC, MPA@UNC, Masters of Accounting, or study abroad courses that are primarily receipt-supported are not covered by the Tuition Waiver Program.
 Noncredit courses offered through the Friday Center for Continuing Education are not covered by Tuition Waiver.

 Course Fees – Tuition waiver will also waive all student fees for the academic term, even if additional courses not covered under the tuition waiver program are taken the same term.
 Tuition Waiver does not apply to other course-related expenses such as travel, laboratory, registration, or material fees.